Deploying NeuVector

 The PersistentVolume defined in the cluster is required for persistent volume support.
 The requirement for NeuVector is that the accessModes needs to be ReadWriteMany(RWX).
 Not all storage types support the RWX access mode.
 For example, on GKE you may need to create a RWX persistent volume using NFS storage.

 Once the PersistentVolume is created, there needs to be created a PersistentVolumeClaim as below for Controller.
-Currently the persistent volume is used only for the NeuVector configuration backup files in the controller (Policies, Rules, user data, integrations etc).
+Currently the persistent volume is used only for the NeuVector configuration backup files in the controller (Policies, Rules, user data, integrations etc) and registry scan results.

 apiVersion: v1